 If you are a National Merit Finalist who lists Trinity as your first-choice school by May 1, 2019, you will be considered for an additional Trinity National Merit Scholarship of $2,000.

 In addition to academic merit scholarships, Trinity has a variety of other resources available to assist students and their families in addressing educational costs.
-To be considered for these additional grants, low-interest loans and campus employment opportunities, please submit the following forms:
+To be considered for these additional grants, low-interest loans and campus employment opportunities, please submit the following forms by your corresponding application deadline:

 Free Application for Federal Student Aid (FAFSA): http://www.fafsa.gov